parhi/MVNM/README.md

 Maximal Variance Node Merging

 % converts a channel level network into a region-level network using MVNM

 % inputs

 % adj_train -- a 3D channel-level adjacenecy matrix of causal networks of size DxDxN where D is the number of channels/nodes and N is the number of  networks

 % adj_val -- is a validation set of networks that use the training set's PCA coeffciceints to apply MVNM

-% TargetElectrodes -- region information a cell array where entry is an array with channel indices that belong to the same region
+% TargetElectrodes -- region information a cell array where each entry is an array with channel indices that belong to the same region

 % number of cells/rows in TargetElectrodes is the number of regions

 % outputs

-% adj_region_train -- regoin level networks training data
+% adj_region_train -- region level networks training data

 % adj_region_val -- region level networks validation data